Parking: Finding parking

 When the supply of kerbside parking in a particular area is less than the demand for parking, a phenomenon known as cruising occurs, where drivers drive on streets in search of a parking space.
-It can also occur where there is supply of kerbside space, but parking restriction or payment costs discourage drivers from parking there.
+It can also occur where there is a supply of kerbside space, but parking restriction or payment costs discourage drivers from parking there.

 Cruising is an economic decision, with the cost of parking dominant in determining cruising behaviour.
 This is grounded in the principle that drivers will only cruise if the cost of cruising is lower than the savings of not parking in available chargeable spaces.
 Drivers are more likely to cruise if on-street parking is cheaper than off-street parking, the costs of fuel are cheap, the driver wishes to park for longer, the driver is alone in the car and the driver's time is not valuable to them.
 Cruising can be diminished if the cost of on-street parking is set equal to the cost of off-street parking.

 Automated Parking Guidance systems present drivers with dynamic information on parking within controlled areas (like parking garages and parking lots).
 The systems combine traffic monitoring, communication, processing and variable message sign technologies to provide the service.

 Mobile apps and parking booking platforms that help drivers find parking take different approaches have emerged.

-Some connected cars have mobile apps associated with the in-car system, that can locate the car or indicate the last place it was parked.
-Cars with Internavi communicate to each other indicating recently vacated spots.
+Some connected cars have mobile apps associated with the in-car system that can locate the car or indicate the last place it was parked.
+Cars with Internavi communicate to each other, indicating recently vacated spots.

 San Francisco uses a system called SFpark, which has sensors embedded in the roadway.
 It allows drivers to find parking via mobile app, website, or SMS, and includes "smart" parking meters and garages that use variable pricing based on time and location to keep approximately 15% of parking spaces open.

 Some South Boston spots also have sensors, so users of an app called Parker can find vacancies.

 Ford Motor Company is developing a system called Parking Spotter, which allows vehicles to upload parking spot information into the cloud for other drivers to access.

 Parking guidance and information system provides information about the availability of parking spaces within a controlled area.
 The systems may include vehicle detection sensors that can count the number of available spaces and display the information on various signs.
 There may be indicator lights that can lead drivers to an exact available spot.

-An amusing alliterative slang term for finding an ideal parking spot directly in front of ones destination is Doris Day parking named for the American singer and actor who in numerous romantic comedy films was shown to immediately drive into the perfect spot time after time.
+An amusing alliterative slang term for finding an ideal parking spot directly in front of one's destination is Doris Day parking named for the American singer and actor who, in numerous romantic comedy films was shown to immediately drive into the perfect spot time after time.

 Statistically, the optimal strategy is to drive past the first empty spot and park in the next available spot.